Unsteady dynamics of a classical particle-wave entity

 Choosing a Gaussian wave form, $A(x)=\text{e}^{-(x/2)^2}$, results in $f(x)=(x/2)\text{e}^{-(x/2)^2}$ in Eq.~\eqref{eq_1}.
 The corresponding equation for steady walking speed $u$ can be obtained from Eq.~\eqref{eq: steady walk} with

 In the limit of large $\beta$, the speed scales as $u\sim \sqrt{\beta}$.

 On performing the linear stability analysis by numerically solving for the poles of $X_1(s)$ in Eq.~\eqref{eq: poles}, we find that the steady walking solution always remains stable.
-Hence we only obtain two qualitatively different behaviors when a Gaussian wave field is considered (see Fig.~\ref{fig: lin stab bessel}(a)): (i) No walking for $\beta\leq 1/f'(0)=2$ and (ii) steady walking for $\beta>2$.
+Hence we observe two qualitatively different behaviors when a Gaussian wave field is considered (see Fig.~\ref{fig: lin stab bessel}(a)): (i) No walking for $\beta\leq 1/f'(0)=2$ and (ii) stable steady walking for $\beta>2$.